cloud-gov/cg-site/_docs/services/cdn-route.md

 ### Compliance impact

-When you use cloud.gov in general, your application inherits the compliance of the cloud.gov FedRAMP P-ATO, which inherits compliance from the AWS GovCloud FedRAMP P-ATO.
+When you use Cloud.gov in general, your application inherits the compliance of the Cloud.gov FedRAMP P-ATO, which inherits compliance from the AWS GovCloud FedRAMP P-ATO.
 This service is a little different.
-When you use this service, you opt into using an AWS service (CloudFront) that is not in the cloud.gov FedRAMP P-ATO boundary, but is in the AWS Commerical FedRAMP P-ATO boundary (see [Services in Scope](https://aws.amazon.com/compliance/services-in-scope/)).
+When you use this service, you opt into using an AWS service (CloudFront) that is not in the Cloud.gov FedRAMP P-ATO boundary, but is in the AWS Commerical FedRAMP P-ATO boundary (see [Services in Scope](https://aws.amazon.com/compliance/services-in-scope/)).

 You are responsible for obtaining appropriate authorization from your agency to use CloudFront for your system.
 The appropriate steps depend on your agency; they may include discussing this with your Authorizing Official and documenting it as part of your ATO (for example as part of [SC-12](https://nvd.nist.gov/800-53/Rev4/control/SC-12) or [SA-9](https://nvd.nist.gov/800-53/Rev4/control/SA-9)).